Canada surges to 4-2 win over US in Olympic women’s hockey

 There’s no reason for disappointment to set in for the Americans, or for the Canadians to spend too much time celebrating.
 Barring a major upset, the two global hockey powers are expected to meet again in the gold-medal final next week.

 Canada (4-0) and the U.S. (3-1) are the tournament’s top seeds and combined to outscore each of their first three opponents by a margin of 47-5.
-Their quarterfinal matchups won’t be set until Finland plays Denmark to determine the Group B standings later in the day.
+Canada faces Sweden (2-2) in the quarterfinals after the Swedes advanced with a 3-1 win over Denmark.
+Also on Tuesday, Japan beat the Czech Republic 3-2 in a shootout, and Finland beat the Russians 5-0.

 In a fierce rivalry dating to before the women’s first Olympic tournament at the 1998 Nagano Games – won by the Americans – the U.S. and Canada put on an entertaining show Tuesday in Beijing in a fast-paced outing in which the teams traded leads.